Panda381/CH32LibSDK/Readme.txt

 TweetyBoy console.
 In the !Tweetyboy folder, you will find a ready-made SD card image.
 The Tweetyboy folder contains source codes of sample applications for TweetyBoy.

+- In the "_devices\<console>\diagram\" folders, you will find console schematic diagrams.

+- In the "!<console>" folders, you will find compiled sample programs.

+- The "<console>" folders contain the source codes for sample console applications.